pickinanameainteasy/Custom-Gas-Alert/README.md

 *You can substitute Firefox and geckodriver for Google Chrome and chromedriver respectively.

 # Getting Started
-First, users should open Custom_Gas_Alert.py and add the path to chromedriver behind 'executable path='.
-Chromedriver can be downloaded here: https://chromedriver.chromium.org/downloads.
+You will need to download Chromedriver or Geckodriver for selenium to work (if using geckodriver, uncomment the firefox lines in the code and comment out the chrome lines).
+Chromedriver can be downloaded here: https://chromedriver.chromium.org/downloads and geckodriver here: https://github.com/mozilla/geckodriver/releases.
 If you are using a raspberry pi to run this script, please follow the instructions here: https://ivanderevianko.com/2020/01/selenium-chromedriver-for-raspberrypi.
-You will also need Google Chrome to be installed.
+You will also need Google Chrome or Firefox browser to be installed.

-After the path to chromedriver has been added you can close Custom_Gas_Alert.py.
+Save chromedriver.exe or geckodriver.exe to the same folder where Custom_Gas_Alerts.py is saved!!!

 # How to configure Settings
 Users should now run user_settings.py.